 How to Deal With Others When You Have a Chronic Illness

-When someone wanted coaching session with me, I used to send them a questionnaire to fill out before the session.
+When someone wanted coaching sessions with me, I used to send them a questionnaire to fill out before the session.
 In it, I asked how they felt supported by their family and friends, and then I ask how they felt unsupported by those same people.
 From the large collection of answers I received over many years of coaching people with chronic illnesses, I learned what they want but don’t get from others, and I learned about the relationship challenges and difficulties people with serious chronic illnesses have.
 In this post, I’m going to share that knowledge with you.
 Then I’m going to describe some strategies and methods you can use to get support from the people in your life and have the kind of relationship you want with them.

 The first thing I learned is that, more than anything else, there is one thing those of us with chronic illnesses are not getting from other people that we really want: understanding We want others to know how hard it is for us, both physically and emotionally, to live with a chronic illness.
 It’s not surprising to me that not getting the understanding we want is such a common problem, because I don’t think it is possible for a person who has never had a chronic illness to truly know what living with one is like.